gpuweb/gpuweb/design/ErrorHandling.md

 ## *Debugging*: Dev Tools

-Implementations should provide a way to enable synchronous validation, for example via a debug shim or via the developer tools.
+Implementations should provide a way to enable synchronous validation, for example via a "break on WebGPU error" option in the developer tools.
 The extra overhead needs to be low enough that applications can still run while being debugged.

 ## *Fatal Errors*: Lost/Recovered Events